Sample Cover Letter for a Job Application

 I worked closely with healthcare professionals and medical editors to help them provide the best possible information to a consumer audience of patients.
 Also, I helped physicians learn to utilize their medical content to write user-friendly, readily comprehensible text.

-Experience has taught me how to build strong relationships with all departments at an organization.
+Experience has taught me how to build strong relationships with all departments in an organization.
 I have the ability to work within a team as well as cross-team.
 I can work with web engineers to resolve technical issues and implement technical enhancements, work with the development department to implement design and functional enhancements, and monitor site statistics and conduct search engine optimization.

 Thank you for your consideration.